-An optional 33,600 Baud internal modem can be installed that allows the user to remotely access and operate the recorder.
+A pre-installed 33,600 Baud internal modem provides the user with an alternative means of remotely accessing the system.
 A standard phone line connection allows the user to gather critical Event Records from any location, however distant.
 The modem can also be used to provide dialout alarm reporting to a maintenance facility.

-All MICRO-AIDE rail signal products, including the CWR-72 Event Recorder, are designed to be easy to use and maintain.
+All MICRO-AIDE rail signal products, including the CWR-264XC Event Recording System, are designed to be easy to use and maintain.
 Each design is based upon the premise that value and reliability start with attention to detail and a concern for usability rather than needless complexity.
-Our goal in creating these recorders was to provide the rail signal industry with an instrument maintainers and signal technicians will find easy to operate long after the recorder has been installed and set up.
+Our goal in creating the CWR-264XC was to provide the rail signal industry with an instrument maintainers and signal technicians will find easy to operate long after the system has been installed and set up.